It’s not about going into the past.

 into the present.

-Old Ways Training works to bring the pertinent wisdoms and ingenuities of the Old World into the modern day in such a way as to enhance our daily lives while connecting us to a world that bears remembering.
+Old Ways Training brings the relevant wisdoms and ingenuities of the Old World into the modern day in such a way as to enhance our daily lives while connecting us to a world that deserves remembering.

 Who wants to learn how to start a fire if we have lighters and no modern need to have a fire?